 D. If a male batter who precedes a female batter is walked, intentional or not, the male batter is walked to second base.
 The male batter must touch first base before proceeding to second base.
 Any current base runners will advance as forced.
 The female batter will bat if there are less than two outs.
 With two outs, the female batter has the choice to take her turn at bat or take a walk to first base.

-A. When facing male batters, pitchers are to use twelve-inch (12″) balls; when facing female batters, pitchers are to use eleven-inch (11”) balls.
+A. When facing batters, pitchers are to use twelve-inch (12”) balls.
+When facing female batters, pitchers are to use eleven-inch (11”) balls.

-B. Pitchers may begin their delivery with their feet on or within six (6) feet behind the pitching rubber.
+B. Pitchers may begin their delivery with their feet on or within ten (10) feet behind the pitching rubber.

-C. The arc of the pitch must reach a height of at least six (6’) while not exceeding a maximum height of 12 feet (12’) from the ground.
+C. The arc of the pitch must reach a height of a least six feet (6’) while not exceeding a maximum height of twelve feet (12’) from the ground.

 D. Any pitch, not ruled “illegal” by the umpire, that strikes the plate or the mat will be a strike.